Elements-Agency/benjaminjyoung/content/artwork/in-the-dark/index.md

 date: 2025-04-30
 title: In The Dark
 description: In The Dark is a watercolor painting framing the amusement of a youthful expression looking in to a candle flame.
-alt: A young man gazes intently at a flickering candle, his face illuminated by its warm glow in a powerful study of light, focus, and introspection.
+alt: This watercolor painting by Ben Young features a young man gazing intently at a flickering candle, his face illuminated by its warm glow in a powerful study of light, focus, and introspection.
-author: Benjamin J. Young
+author: Ben Young

 aliases: [/in-the-dark]
 images: ['painting.jpg']